Please "like" and "share" this page and the individual pages you visit here.

 so that the boasting of, etc., shall not increase: to boast over them and to say, "You were saved only because of us."

 For Christians "salvation" is always spiritual however in the Bible (and for Jews) its usually literal, physical.
 When this is not the case the context usually makes it clear.
-Consider this example:Jonah 2:9 But I will sacrifice unto thee with the voice of thanksgiving; I will pay that that I have vowed.We continue with our main text:Zechariah 12:8 On that day the Lord shall protect the inhabitants of Jerusalem...When Y'shua (Jesus) was here HaShem was not actively "protecting" Jerusalem.
-The city was under Roman occupation and indeed fell to the Pagans shortly afterwards (in 70 CE).
-One of the major Messianic prophecies is that the Messiah will bring all Jews back to Israel, will cause the Temple to be rebuilt and will reestablish the Nation in ALL of the Land HaShem granted to Avraham, Isaac and Jacob.
+Consider this example:Jonah 2:9 But I will sacrifice unto thee with the voice of thanksgiving; I will pay that that I have vowed.We continue with our main text:Zechariah 12:8 On that day the Lord shall protect the inhabitants of Jerusalem...When Yeshua (Jesus) was here HaShem was not actively "protecting" Jerusalem as a free city of free people.
+The city was under heavy Roman occupation and indeed fell to the Pagans completely shortly afterwards (in 70 CE).
+One of the major Messianic prophecies is that the Messiah will bring all Jews back to Israel, will cause the Temple to be rebuilt and will reestablish the Nation throughout ALL of the Land HaShem granted to Avraham, Isaac, Jacob, and to all of people as an inheritance.
 The opposite happened in the First Century.Zechariah 12:9 And it shall come to pass on that day, that I will seek to destroy all the nations that come upon Jerusalem.Again, the opposite happened in the First Century.
 See note on verse 8 above.(Judaica Press translation) Zechariah 12:10 And I will pour out upon the house of David and upon the inhabitants of Jerusalem a spirit of grace and supplications.
 And they shall look to me because of those who have been thrust through [with swords], and they shall mourn over it as one mourns over an only son and shall be in bitterness, therefore, as one is embittered over a firstborn son."... they shall look to me [i.e. to HaShem] because of those who have been thrust through [with swords].

 We confront two main difficulties in understanding this passage.